DennisNikolay/hetzner-server/README.md

 # hetzner-server
-A repository for deployment of scripts on my server (mainly docker files)
+A repository used for deployment of scripts on my old server, which does not exist anymore (mainly docker files)